Lobuche Peak Climbing with Everest Base Camp Trek

 Lobuche Peak Climbing is a pretty long trek that goes right into the high mountain country, so it is physically quite strenuous and involves approximately 5-8 hours of trekking along the way.
 There is no prerequisite; you should be accustomed to regular exercise and enjoy walking in high-altitude conditions.

-Climbing / Trekking days
+Climbing and Trekking Days

-The time schedule is very important for enjoying the trip with the guide, porters, and trekkers.
+The schedule is very important for enjoying the trip with the guide, porters, and trekkers.
 Each morning, after packing our bags and eating a hot breakfast, we set off on the day’s walk.
 After walking for 3–4 hours, we stopped for lunch at around midday. the afternoon’s walk.
 The remainder of the afternoon can be spent exploring the village, doing a bit of washing, or simply relaxing with a good book.
 On some days, we will arrive at our destination by lunchtime, and the entire afternoon will be free.

 Telephone, Internet, and electricity